A List of Essential Woodworking Tools for Beginners

 The current selection of power tools in any big box store or online is staggering!
 It can be overwhelming to try to find the right tool for your current skill level that will also grow with you as you become more advanced in woodworking.

-The woodworking starter kit below is curated for beginners but some of the tools like your drill and miter saw are worth spending a little more on because you will use them for the rest of your life!
+The simple tools below is curated for beginners but some of the tools like cordless drills and electric saws are worth spending a little more on because you will use them for the rest of your life!
+Also, cordless tools are so much easier for outdoor use.

-I don’t want to include a cheap drill on the list that will only last you a year or two.
-At the same time, I am looking at options that will fit your budget while still providing a high-quality power tool!
+I don’t want to include a cheap electric drill on the list that will only last you a year or two.
+At the same time, I am looking at good options that will fit your budget while still providing a high-quality power tool at a good value!

 If you use a tool more frequently, you might consider spending a little more.
-For example, I use my sander all the time so I wanted to spend a little more on one that would be comfortable and last a long time.
+For example, I use my sander all the time so I wanted to spend a little more on one that would be comfortable and work well in the long run.
 But I seldomly use a router, so buying a cheaper option was a good fit for me.

 Where Should I Set Up My Workshop?